 Golf Club Size Guide: Irons

-For the most accurate assessment, you should use the standard golf sizes chart above.
-If you don’t feel like measuring the distance from wrist to floor, here is a guideline of how to adjust your irons size based on your height:
+You should use the standard golf sizes chart above for the most accurate assessment.
+If you don’t feel like measuring the distance from wrist to floor, here is a guideline on how to adjust your irons size based on your height:

 Golf Club Size Guide: Putter

-Like the driver, the standard putter length that you use isn’t all that important.
-It is most important that you have a consistent pendulum swing with your putter than can hit the ball consistently.
+Like the driver, your standard putter length isn’t all that important.
+You must have a consistent pendulum swing with your putter that can hit the ball consistently.

-As well, golfers can adjust their putter stance to stand more or less over the pull.
-This angle change will affect your swing more than a non-standard length of putter will.
+Golfers can also adjust their putter stance to stand more or less over the pull.
+This angle change will affect your swing more than a non-standard length of putter.
+I think it is hard to adjust your putting stroke mid-round, so take some practice time to get this right.

 Custom Fit Golf Clubs

-At a golf club fitting, a professional will help you pick the right golf clubs.
+A professional will help you pick the right golf clubs at a golf club fitting.
 This can be done using a static fitting or a dynamic fitting.

 Static Fit